needletails/connection-manager-kit/README.md

   - `autoPingTimeout: TimeInterval` (default 10s) – disconnects the route if a `pong` is not received in time.

 See the full WebSocket quick start: [WebSocket Quick Start](Sources/ConnectionManagerKit/Documentation.docc/WebSocketQuickStart.md)

+## 🤖 Android Support

+ConnectionManagerKit can run on Android via the Swift for Android toolchain and SwiftNIO.

+### Requirements

+- Android NDK r26+ and a recent Android toolchain for Swift
+- CMake and Ninja recommended for faster builds

+### Toolchain and Documentation

+- Install a Swift Android toolchain compatible with your target ABI(s) and NDK.
+- Refer to the toolchain's documentation for build, packaging, and integration steps (AAR/JNI), including how to bundle the Swift runtime and required SwiftNIO libraries.

+### TLS on Android

+- TLS uses `NIOSSL` (BoringSSL).
+Make sure your Android Swift toolchain includes BoringSSL for your target triples.
+If unavailable, disable TLS by setting `enableTLS: false`.

+### Known Limitations

+- No built-in end-to-end encryption (E2EE).
+Use an application-layer scheme if needed (e.g., [Post Quantum Solace](https://github.com/needletails/post-quantum-solace)).
+- Some features may require additional configuration depending on your Swift-Android setup.

 ## 📚 Documentation